 What is WWWWW before the H?

 Who, What, When, Where, Why, and How.
-One of the biggest reasons singing performers struggle to know what to do with their bodies is because they’re jumping straight to the H (how).
+One of the biggest reasons vocal performers struggle to know what to do with their bodies is because they’re jumping straight to the H (how).
 This How could also be described as the acting.
-The problem is that in reality if there isn’t a WWWWW then there is no how.
+The problem is that in reality, if there isn’t a WWWWW then there is no how.
 We don’t do anything in real life without it being a reaction to WWWWW.
 It might be subconscious most of the time, but our brain is always trying to find the answers to these question words.
-Is it any wonder that your body doesn’t know what to do when a song that has nothing to do with your real-life context?
+Is it any wonder that your body doesn’t know what to do when a song has nothing to do with your real-life context?
 How could you know how to act in an imaginary context when you don’t know what that context is?
 Who you are, who you are talking to, what you want, where you are, when this moment is happening, and why it is happening will determine what you should be doing with your body.
 If acting is reacting, trying to act without context leaves you nothing to react to besides the anxiety of standing on stage with people watching you and expecting you to do something when you don’t know what to do.
 You can change this pattern today!
 Start with realizing the context of the story you are trying to tell.

 5 Key Ideas To Get You Started

 1. You are always communicating something.
 Though the percentage varies between studies, the consensus is that body language accounts for most of how we communicate.
 Make sure that what your eyes, face, and body as a whole are communicating is the same as what the words and music are saying unless you are purposefully juxtaposing contradictory statements.
 I suggest that for now, you start with trying to make them all match.
 Matching body language, sung/spoken text, and music accounts for most performance literature for singing performers.
-If your body language and words do not match that is a clue to the audience that you are being disingenuous or that what you are saying is a lie.
+If your body language and words do not match, that is a clue to the audience that you are being disingenuous or that what you are saying is a lie.
 For more on body language check out the Recommended Books on Body Language section in the store.